Viola-Siemens/Real-Peaceful-Mode/README.md

 # Real Peaceful Mode

 This project is a Minecraft mod based on forge.
-The code, assets and data packs are under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 license.
+The code, assets and data packs are under MIT license.

 With this mod, players are able to achieve mosters' dreams and get along well with them.